-Based on available wetlands data, potential wetlands are largely limited to riparian areas, stream channel floodplains, and a few upland areas.
-Ecology's draft wetland characterization of Clark County places all three subwatersheds in a category where the primary priority should be protection of wetland hydrology by maintaining forest cover followed by potential restoration at sites with high likelihood of success.
+Potential wetlands are primarily limited to riparian areas and stream channel floodplains of mainstem streams and the lower part of their tributaries.
+Ecology's draft wetland characterization of Clark County places all three subwatersheds in a category where the primary priority should be protection of wetland hydrology by maintaining forest cover, followed by potential restoration at sites with high likelihood of success.